 Instead of flicking overseas, we made a decision to stay close to home and travel to Northern Ireland’s capital to witness the wonderful charm that Belfast possesses, and couldn’t be happier with everything we had a chance to see along the way.

 We started with a short stop at Belfast Castle and Botanic Gardens followed by a visit to the Titanic Museum where we had a chance to experience the full history of the ship and all about how it was built.
-We also enjoyed the picturesque setting and cobbled streets of Cathedral Quarter and walking around St Georges Market.
+We also enjoyed the picturesque setting and cobbled streets of the Cathedral Quarter and walking around St Georges Market.

 Ericeira Starting Big School For the First Time